Reading Time: 6 minutes

 How are Shopping Addiction and Substance Use Disorders Treated?

-Researchers indicate that as many as 75% of compulsive shoppers will admit they have a problem, but don’t know how to get help.
 Shopping addiction can be effectively treated using counseling, pharmacotherapy, and cognitive and behavioral therapies.

 - Behavioral therapy –This therapy helps you identify and improve negative behaviors surrounding shopping addiction.
 For example, if you turn to shopping every time you experience anxiety, you’ll learn how to practice healthier behaviors like exercise and deep breathing that can naturally help reduce anxiety.

 - Cognitive therapy –This therapy helps you identify and improve negative thinking patterns that may be driving your shopping addiction.
-For instance, if you measure your self-worth by the amount of new clothes and accessories you own, you’ll learn how to feel more confident about yourself without the need to buy new clothes.
+For instance, if you measure your self-worth by the number of new clothes and accessories you own, you’ll learn how to feel more confident about yourself without the need to buy new clothes.

-- Financial counseling –This therapy teaches you how to shop more responsibly and how to budget your finances — both of which are useful skills to have when overcoming shopping addiction and leading a healthy, balanced lifestyle.
+- Financial counseling –This therapy teaches you how to shop more responsibly and how to budget your finances, both of which are useful skills to have when overcoming shopping addiction and leading a healthy, balanced lifestyle.

 - Self-help books –Many self-help guides are available to help shoppers overcome compulsive shopping habits and find new ways to have fun without overspending.